-The College’s practice is to allocate its entire bursary funding, available for the year, on entry.
+The College’s practice is to allocate its entire bursary funding available for the year.
 The College’s expectation is that parents who do not choose to apply for a bursary at the time that their child is being assessed, will not require financial support throughout the time that their child attends the College, except in wholly unforeseen circumstances.

-To apply for a bursary at 11+, 13+ or 16+, applicants need to tick the relevant box on the online registration form for the Admissions team to forward a Bursary Form.
-Forms returned incomplete, without supporting documentation or after this deadline will not be processed.
+To apply for a bursary at 7+, 11+ or 16+, applicants need to tick the relevant box on the online registration form for the Admissions team to forward a Bursary Form.
+Forms returned incomplete, without supporting documentation, or after the deadline, will not be processed.

-Bursaries are means-tested and to qualify for consideration for a bursary, the gross family income must be below £75,000 per annum.
+Bursaries are means-tested and to qualify for consideration for a bursary, the gross family income must be below £75,000 per annum and fulfil other criteria which can be found in the Conditions of Award.
 Each case is assessed on its own merits and awards are made accordingly.
 Please note the school uses an independent company, Bursary Administration Ltd (BAL), to review and assess bursary applications.